aaronbloomfield/pdr/labs/lab05/index.md

 `pathTo("W")` would then return the string `"M P Z W"`.
 Calling `pathTo()` on an element that doesn't exist would result in an empty string `""`.

-To recap, submit the follwing files:
+To recap, submit the following files:
 - TreePathTest.cpp: Do NOT modify, contains `main()` method.
 - AVLTree.h, BinarySearchTree.h: class definitions which the test program depends on.
 - Your .cpp files which contain the implementions of AVLTree and BinarySearchTree.